|Rewards Rating:||4.1 / 5|

 Solid sign-up bonus

-Instacart+ gives households free delivery on Instacart purchases over $35, 5% credit back on eligible pickup orders, reduced service fees and more.
+Instacart+ gives households a 5% credit back on eligible pickup orders, free delivery on Instacart purchases over $35, reduced service fees and more.
 And if you combine the membership’s 5% credit on eligible pickup orders with the card’s 5% cash back on Instacart purchases, that could add up to an incredible 10% back on Instacart pickup orders for your first year as a cardholder.

 That’s a total sign-up bonus value of $199 with no spending requirement – almost unheard-of even among no-annual-fee rewards cards.
 Competing everyday rewards cards typically require at least $500 in spending in your first three months to earn a $200 sign-up bonus.
 Keep in mind, however, that your bonus can only be applied to future Instacart purchases.